LDSSA/ds-prep-course-2024/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 ![start](assets/windows_explorer.png)

+If you wish, you can also access your user folder directly from the Windows Explorer address bar usign this path: `\\wsl.localhost\Ubuntu-22.04\home\<YOUR USERNAME>`.
+This is exactly the same as calling the Windows Explorer from within your Ubuntu user folder with the `.` option.

-Keep in mind that you should manipulate files and create directories inside your `Ubuntu-18.04/home/<your name>` folder.
+Keep in mind that you should manipulate files and create directories inside your `Ubuntu-22.04/home/<your name>` folder.

 You're all set with WSL!
 Now go back to the initial setup for Windows and continue with step 2.